thefreymaster/domain/README.md

-# The Ranch
+# Domain
-## Philips Hue analytics tracking app, with Homebridge integration
+Domain is a smart home IoT platform, integrating the Homebridge API, and Philips Hue API together.
+Also tracks analytics of Hue light usage.